christiandunkel/raytracer/documentation/documentation.md

 ```

 - `name` is a string, defining the name of the composite.
-- `shape` is the name of a shape, which may be another composite, which is included as a child in this composite
+- `1st - nth shape` defines the names of shapes.
+Shapes may also be other composites.

 *Example definitions:*